Tardo/OdooTerminal/README.md

 reads `"this \\_ is a test"`.
 This is great for keeping escaped sentences unresolved.

-But, this cause problems when you try to resolve them with "JSON.parse", because the engine resolves the escaped slashes and JSON.parse try to resolve `"\_"` and this result on an exception.
+But, this cause conflicts when you try to resolve them with "TraSH", because the js engine resolves the escaped slashes and TraSH try to resolve `"\_"` and this result on an exception.
 See the valid escape sequences in JSON format:

 ![Valid JSON escape sequences](https://i.stack.imgur.com/SHLOB.gif)